Glossary of darts: Q

 A dartboard which was first manufactured in the 1990s.
 The board has an additional scoring ring located between the treble ring and the bullseye which is worth quadruple points.
 On this board the maximum score is 240, the highest outshot is 210 and a seven-dart finish is possible from a 501 start.
 It was used during the WDC UK Matchplay event, but thereafter it fell into disuse in tournament play.
-Harrows no longer manufactures the board.
+Harrows originally stopped manufacturing the board in 2000; a new version however was brought back into manufacture in 2024.